AdarshAddee/wiPhish/README.md

 ## Windows
-> Unzip that downloaded zip folder at your desired destination and open your powerhsell and cmd in current directory and use following commands.
+> Unzip that downloaded zip folder at your desired destination.
+Open your Powerhsell and CMD in current directory and use following commands.

 ### CMD
 ```